 One of the most anticipated Power BI features is finally there!
-No, it’s not new fancy Small multiples improvements, or another fresh AI thing…It’s not even DirectQuery support for Dataflows, neither dataset discoverability (which are both, by the way, very cool additions).
-Guess what – Paginated Report visual has just arrived into Power BI Desktop!
-At this moment, it’s still in preview, but the excitement around is huge.
+No, it’s not new fancy Small multiples improvements, or another fresh AI thing…It’s not even DirectQuery support for Dataflows, nor dataset discoverability (which are both, by the way, very cool additions).
+Guess what – the Paginated Report visual has just arrived on Power BI Desktop!

 =iif(rownumber(nothing) mod 2 = 0,"LightGrey","Transparent")